The Excessive Fear of Stairs or Slopes

 What Is Bathmophobia?

 Bathmophobia is the extreme fear of stairs, ladders, hills, or any steep surface.
-People with this phobia are deathly afraid of the possibility of falling while moving up or down a slope.
-Anytime you see or reach a height, you are afraid you will lose your balance and hurt yourself.
+Those with this phobia are deathly afraid of the possibility of falling while moving up or down a slope.
+Anytime you see or reach a height, you’re afraid you will lose your balance and hurt yourself.

-Some people have a fear of climbing stairs, which is called Climacophobia.
+Some have a fear of climbing stairs, which is called climacophobia.
 The difference is that they only feel afraid during the act of climbing.
-But with Bathmophobia, the anxiety comes at the mere idea of climbing.
+But with bathmophobia, the anxiety comes at the mere idea of climbing.

 It’s reasonable to be cautious about falling off a ladder or down a flight of stairs.
 No one wants a sprain or a broken bone.
-But a phobia is way more serious.
-It takes over you, and you lose control over how you react.
+But a phobia is more serious.
+It takes you over, and you lose control over how you react.

-The National Institute of Mental Health reports that around 12.5% of Americans have experienced a phobia at some point in their life.
-It has to do with genes and brain chemistry.
-You are likely to develop that phobia if a close family member has dealt with a phobia.
+The National Institute of Mental Health reports that around 12.5 percent of Americans have experienced a phobia at some point in their life.
+It may have to do with genetics and brain chemistry.
+You are also more likely to develop a phobia if a close family member has dealt with phobia.

 Symptoms of Bathmophobia